-The two-year Early Learning and Child Care Diploma Program is designed to prepare students to become educators of young children in a variety of early childhood settings, including community early learning centres, home day cares, head start programs, and Junior-Kindergarten/Kindergarten teachers.
-Students develop the knowledge and skills necessary to work with families, community stakeholders and other professionals to support children's learning and development.
-Emphasis is on the development of inclusive play-based curriculum for children from birth to age 11 with a focus on adapting Indigenous languages, cultures and traditions across the entire curriculum core and delivery models.
-Students benefit from opportunities to observe the application of best practices and to apply their knowledge in real-world settings as they participate in field placements.
+The Early Learning and Child Care Program is designed to prepare students to become educators of young children in a variety of early childhood settings, including community early learning centers, home day cares, preschool programs, and Junior-Kindergarten and Kindergarten classrooms.
+Students develop the knowledge and skills necessary to work with families, community partners and other professionals to support children's learning and development.
+Emphasis is on the development of inclusive playbased curriculum for children from birth to age six with a focus on adapting Indigenous languages, cultures and traditions across the entire curriculum core and delivery models.
+Students benefit from opportunities to observe the application of best practices and to apply their knowledge in real-world settings as they participate in applied learning courses and in field placements.